 I am a professor of Nordic literature with a research focus on ecocriticism and interdisciplinary environmental humanities.
 My book Umwelt-engagierte Literatur aus Island und Norwegen (2014) is the first ecocritical monograph on Norwegian and Icelandic contemporary literature.
 Together with Anna-Karin Jonasson and Peter Degerman, I have edited the volume Nordic Narratives of Nature and the Environment.
 Ecocritical Approaches to Northern European Literatures and Cultures (2018).
 My research and other publications focus on how literary texts address environmental change, the Anthropocene, education for sustainable development, contemporary literature from Northern Europe, and Old Norse literature and culture.
-I am co-founder and coordinator of the Ecocritical Network for Scandinavian Studies (ENSCAN), and vice president of the European Association for the Study of Literature, Culture and Environment (EASLCE).
+I am co-founder and coordinator of the Ecocritical Network for Scandinavian Studies (ENSCAN), and president of the European Association for the Study of Literature, Culture and Environment (EASLCE).

 More information on my research, my publications and other academic activities is available at www.reinhardhennig.net.